|Prof.dr. E. van den Ban||(Lie Groups)||UU||Biography||Homepage||Publications|

 Looijenga was an invited speaker at the ICM in 1978 and at the ECM in 1992.
 He was on the selection panel for Algebraic Geometry of the ICM in 1994, the Prize Committee of the ECM in 2000 and the Scientific Committee of the ECM in 2004.
 Since 1995 he is an ordinary member of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 He is currently editor of Comp.
 Math., Michigan Math.
 J. and the J. of the Eur.
 Math.
 Soc..

 Moerdijk's current research interests include algebraic and differential topology (operads, Lie groupoids, ...), and applications of topological structures in mathematical logic.
-He is the coauthor of several well-known books, including "Sheaves in Logic and Geometry" with S. Mac Lane (Springer-Verlag, 1992, 1994), and "Introduction to Foliations and Lie Groupoids" with J. Mrcun (Cambridge UP, 2003).
-He has published over 60 research papers in refereed journals.
-Together with C. Berger, he recently provided a solution to the problem of the existence of homotopy model structures for operads and their algebras.
+He is the coauthor of several well-known books, including "Sheaves in Geometry and Logic" with S. Mac Lane (Springer-Verlag, 1992, 1994), and "Introduction to Foliations and Lie Groupoids" with J. Mrcun (Cambridge UP, 2003).

 Michael Mueger (1965) studied physics at the Technical University Darmstadt, where he obtained his diploma in 1992.
 He received his PhD in mathematical physics from Hamburg University in 1997.
 From then until 2004 he worked as a postdoc in the mathematics departments of the universities Tor Vergata and La Sapienza (Rome), of Universite Louis Pasteur (Strasbourg), where he obtained his habilitation diriger des recherches in 2002, at the School of Mathematics of Tel Aviv University, at MSRI (Berkeley) and at the Korteweg-de Vries Institute (UvA).
 Since 2004 he works at Radboud University (Nijmegen), now as universitair docent in Analysis and Mathematical Physics.